Contribution Guide

 A pull request for releasing a new version should be created, which along with the functional changes should also include at least:

-• Rebuilt HTML documentation
+• Rebuilt HTML documentation via make docs.

 Publishing